 As an early childhood educator, you have the opportunity to make a positive difference in the lives of young children.
-Our Early Childhood Education (ECE) Certificate can help you lay the foundation for a career as an educator working with young children in as few as nine to 12 months.1 Throughout your Early Childhood Education Certificate online courses, you will gain the knowledge and skills needed to create a positive and thriving learning environment for your students.
-Our ECE programs do not prepare students for licensed teaching positions in any public school setting, but students will have the opportunity to help shape the futures of young children from birth to age five in a non-public school setting or leadership role.
+Our online Early Childhood Education (ECE) Certificate can help you lay the foundation for a career as an educator working with young children in as few as nine to 12 months.1 Throughout your Early Childhood Education Certificate online courses, you will gain the knowledge and skills needed to create a positive and thriving learning environment for your students.
+Our ECE programs do not prepare students for licensed teaching positions in any public school setting, but students will have the opportunity to help shape the futures of young children from birth to age eight in a child care and non-public school setting or leadership role.
 You may also choose between the Field Experience or Exploration track (based on the state in which you live) to benefit from hands-on early childhood education training and relevant experience.

 What Will I Be Prepared to Do When I’m Done?